by Licensed Engineers

 Trust a Licensed Engineer to perform the inspection on your behalf.

-Buildings in the Metro New York area that are occupied year-round have a heating system.
-The heating system keeps the co-op unit comfortably warm during the cold winter months.
-In some newer buildings and buildings, the heating system and air conditioning system are combined together in one unit.
+Most buildings in the Metro New York area have a heating system.
+The heating system keeps heated sections of the building comfortably warm during the cold winter months.
+In many newer buildings, the heating system and air conditioning system are combined together.

-Common types of heating systems include forced hot air heat, hot water (or hydronic) heat, steam heat, and heat pumps.
+The most common types of heating systems are forced hot air heat, hot water (or hydronic) heat, steam heat, and heat pumps.
 The source of fuel for the heating system can be oil, gas, or electricity.

 Trust a Licensed Engineer to assess the sufficiency of the heating system.

-Most co-op units are served have a tankless hot water heater, a hot water heater with a storage tank, a hot water booster tank, or an indirect-fired hot water heater.
-It would be very frustrating to move into your new co-op, and find that you do not have enough hot water the first time you try and shower.
+Most buildings with hot water systems have a tankless hot water heater, a hot water heater with a storage tank, a hot water booster tank, or an indirect-fired hot water heater.

-Heimer Engineering evaluates the hot water system in your co-op and advise you if it is sufficient.
+Heimer Engineering evaluates the hot water system in your building and advise you if the system is sufficient.
 You are also advised of the need to budget for upcoming replacement of the hot water system.

 Trust a Licensed Engineer to assess the sufficiency of the hot water system.